Mary Berry Pineapple Upside Down Cake

 How To Make Mary Berry Pineapple Upside Down Cake

-1. Prepare the oven: Begin by preheating your oven to 180°C (350°F), or 170°C (340°F) for fan ovens, or set it to Gas Mark 4, and generously grease a deep 20cm cake tin with extra butter.
+1. Turn your oven on to 180°C (or 170°C for fan ovens, or Gas Mark 4).
+Grease a deep 20cm cake tin with some butter.

 Keywords:Mary Berry Pineapple Upside Down Cake